Key grip

-Region to region the role and responsibilities of a key grip can differ.
-In the US key grips supervise the set-up of both cameras and lights, despite unions preventing key grips from touching lights, whilst in places such as Hungary key grips are able to move lights around to their suiting and electricians simply deal with ‘everything that’s connected to a lamp’.
+The role and responsibilities of a key grip can differ by region.
+In the United States, key grips supervise the set-up of both cameras and lights, despite unions preventing key grips from touching lights, while in places such as Hungary, key grips are able to move lights around to their suiting and electricians simply deal with "everything that's connected to a lamp".

 Responsibilities

-The job of key grip is a challenging one, demanding long hours, manual labor and travel.
+The job of key grip is a challenging one, demanding long hours, manual labour and travel.
 The roles and responsibilities that come with this are extensive and, as a result, key grips are expected to possess a wide variety of skills.
 These include creativity, adaptability, good communication, patience, agility, comfort with heights and leadership qualities.

-Communication is particularly essential as much of a key grip's work comes from their collaboration with Directors, Gaffers and Electricians as well as the management of the Grip Crew.
-Some of the most important work between the director and key grip happens in Preproduction where meetings are held to discuss the vision for the project and how, through lighting and rigging, the key grip can bring this to life.
-To ensure that each series of shots can be created as envisioned key grips direct where equipment is placed, coordinate the rigging and work with the Gaffer on lighting positions.
+Communication is particularly essential as much of a key grip's work comes from their collaboration with directors, gaffers and electricians as well as the management of the grip crew.
+Some of the most important work between the director and key grip happens in pre-production, where meetings are held to discuss the vision for the project and how, through lighting and rigging, the key grip can bring this to life.
+To ensure that each series of shots can be created as envisioned, key grips direct where equipment is placed, coordinate the rigging and work with the gaffer on lighting positions.
 These meetings are typically followed by a location scout where the key grip will assess shooting locations and construct a general plan for the setup of lighting and rigging.

 Key grips are depended upon to source the equipment themselves.
 As equipment is expensive and the amount required is extensive, it is typically rented from production companies and the key grip uses discretion and experience to determine from which companies to source the equipment.
-Often more than one company is relied on to fully satisfy the sizeable list of required equipment, all of which is organised in preproduction.
-The truck loaded with all the rented equipment is referred to as a Grip Package and the responsibility of its arrival to set also falls on the key grip.
+Often more than one company is relied on to fully satisfy the sizeable list of required equipment, all of which is organised in pre-production.
+The truck loaded with all the rented equipment is referred to as a grip package and the responsibility of its arrival at set also falls on the key grip.

-Preproduction is also a chance for the key grip to assess how much work the project is going to take and hire Grips accordingly to form the Grip Crew.
-The key grip is assisted primarily by the Best Boy who acts as a second in charge, taking care of equipment, ordering supplies and supervising pre-rigging.
+Pre-production is also a chance for the key grip to assess how much work the project is going to take and hire grips accordingly to form the grip crew.
+The key grip is assisted primarily by the best boy, who acts as a second in charge, taking care of equipment, ordering supplies and supervising pre-rigging.

 To enact the directors vision, the key grip is expected to keep up with a wide array of tasks to achieve specific shots.
-These can include rigging lights to vehicles for running shots, riggings silks and overheads, the placement of sand bags, transporting and adjusting heavy equipment, weather proofing lights and cutting and shaping lights.
+These can include rigging lights to vehicles for running shots, rigging silks and overheads, the placement of sand bags, transporting and adjusting heavy equipment, weatherproofing lights and cutting and shaping lights.
 A key grip is expected to quickly address, and ideally anticipate, any problems that arise when completing these tasks.